 Students must complete a minimum of 15 credit hours from the approved courses below.

-- Students must complete a minimum of 6 upper-division (3000-level and above) credit hours chosen from the approved courses below.
+- Students must complete a minimum of six upper-division (3000-level and above) credit hours chosen from the approved courses below.

-Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.0.
+Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using pass/fail grading cannot apply to certificate requirements.

 Certificate Restrictions, Allowances and Recommendations

-The certificate will be awarded the semester in which the student completes all required courses for the certificate.
+The certificate will be awarded at the end of the semester in which the student completes all required courses for the certificate.